 NHS services cannot be designed and delivered without ongoing and meaningful contributions by the very people that own and use those services – our local communities.
-Engagement can take several forms, from sharing information and getting feedback about the use of health services, to consulting people about changes affecting specific areas, designing, implementing and monitoring services.
+Engagement can take several forms, from sharing information and getting feedback about the use of health services, to consulting people about changes affecting specific areas, designing, implementation and monitoring services.

 Our Engagement Team

 Feisal Jassat: Lay Member for Patient and Public Involvement: “I am passionate about patients being involved in everything we do.”

 Our Engagement Strategy

 Our Engagement Strategy was developed by the engagement team in partnership with some of our stakeholders to ensure that it had clear objectives that were appropriate for all areas of the community.
 These partners included Patient Reference Group Chairs, Investing in Children, Healthwatch and East Durham Trust Health Network (on behalf of all three locality Health Networks)

 Please read our Engagement Strategy for 2016 – 2019.